-There are actually two reasons.
-First, it was the settlers traveling along the Santa Fe Trail, who after experiencing 60 miles without water, gave it the nickname.
+There are two reasons.
+First, it was the settlers traveling along the Santa Fe Trail, who, after experiencing 60 miles without water, gave it the nickname.

-The other reason is that the area actually has two Cimarron Rivers very close to each other.
-The other Cimarron River flows through Cimarron Canyon State Park where it joins the Canadian River.
+The other reason is that the area has two Cimarron Rivers very close to each other.
+The other Cimarron River flows through Cimarron Canyon State Park, where it joins the Canadian River.
 Some locals still refer to the other river as the Wet Cimarron.

-This multi-state byway travels through Cimarron County, Oklahoma and Union County, New Mexico, featuring rugged mountain canyons, high plateaus, nature preserves, unusual geological formations, volcanoes and ghost towns.
-The byway also has several tributaries that venture into Oklahoma and Colorado, as well as various routes in New Mexico.
+This multi-state byway travels through Cimarron County, Oklahoma, and Union County, New Mexico, featuring rugged mountain canyons, high plateaus, nature preserves, unusual geological formations, volcanoes, and ghost towns.
+The byway also has several tributaries that venture into Oklahoma and Colorado and various routes in New Mexico.

 When the wagon trains of the early settlers came through, the Cimarron River was often dry, with the travelers frequently crossing the riverbed without even realizing they had been there.